learnbyexample/practice_python_projects/practice_python_projects.md

 ## re.search

-Use `re.search` function to tesr if the the given regexp pattern
+Use `re.search` function to tesr if the the given regex pattern
 matches the input string.
 Syntax is shown below:

 >`re.search(pattern, string, flags=0)`